 Welcome!
 I am an Associate Professor of International Relations at the London School of Economics and Political Science (LSE).
 My areas of expertise are in international political economy, global environmental politics, and the role of business in international relations.
 My recent books include The Handbook of Global Climate and Environment Policy (edited, 2013) and Business Power and Conflict in International Environmental Politics (2008).

-At LSE, I serve as the Co-Director of the Dahrendorf Project and the Academic Director of the TRIUM Global Executive MBA, an alliance between LSE, NYU Stern School of Business and HEC Paris.
+At LSE, I serve as the Co-Director of the Dahrendorf Forum and the Academic Director of the TRIUM Global Executive MBA, an alliance between LSE, NYU Stern School of Business and HEC Paris.
 I am also an associate of the LSE's Grantham Research Institute on Climate Change and the Environment and an associate fellow of Chatham House, the London-based international affairs think tank.

 I hold degrees in politics and economics from Ludwig-Maximilians-University in Munich and a doctorate in international relations from Oxford University.
 A short biography is available here.

 My LSE Summer School course IR120 'Trade, Development and the Environment' is about to start...
 (6-24 July 2015). [link]

 Conference paper: 'The English School and Global Environmental Politics: Beyond Mutual Neglect', ISA Annual Convention, New Orleans, 18 February 2015. [link]

 Workshop paper: 'The Rise of Global Environmental Responsibility in International Society', ISA workshop, New Orleans, 17 February 2015.